tdoan5/ML5800/README.md

 On Erdos: `ctrl + C` 2 times to close the notebook app and all kernels.

-On your computer: `ctrl + C` to clost the SSH tunnerl.
+On your computer: `ctrl + C` to clost the SSH tunnel.

 ## II) How to run graphical programs remotely from the Erdos server?

+#### Mac OS X

+1. Install XQuartz on your Mac, which is the official X server software for Mac

+2. Run `Applications > Utilities > XQuartz.app`

+3. Right click on the XQuartz icon in the dock and select `Applications > Terminal`.
+This should bring up a new xterm terminal windows.

+4. In this xterm windows, `ssh` into the linux system to log into Erdos:

+##### `ssh -Y username@hulk.soic.indiana.edu`

+5. Once you are logged into the linux system, you can just run:

+##### `jupyter-notebook`